Characterizing the memory capacity of transmon qubit reservoirs: Introduction

-Understanding the computational capacity of quantum reservoirs is an open question.
-There have been several approaches to quantum reservoir designs and numerical experiments show that quantum systems consisting of 5--7 qubits possess computational capabilities comparable to conventional recurrent neural networks of 100 to 500 nodes (\cite{fujii2017harnessing}).
-Additionally, small quantum systems also demonstrate significant computational capacities (\cite{govia2020quantum}).
-A recent study (\cite{kutvonen2020optimizing}) has also focused on optimizing quantum reservoirs for time series forecasting for financial data (the S\&P 500 index).
+RC systems have been utilized in many different applications and can be constructed from many different dynamical systems (see recent reviews in \cite{dambre2012information, tanaka2019recent}).
+There have been several approaches to quantum reservoir designs and numerical experiments show that quantum systems consisting of 5--7 qubits possess computational capabilities comparable to conventional recurrent neural networks of 100 to 500 nodes \cite{fujii2017harnessing}.
+Additionally, small quantum systems also demonstrate significant computational capacities \cite{govia2020quantum}.
+There have been several applications of QRC most notably time-dependent signal processing, speech recognition, NLP, sequential motor control of robots, and stock market predictions.
+A recent study \cite{kutvonen2020optimizing} has focused on optimizing quantum reservoirs for time series forecasting for financial data (the S\&P 500 index).
+In another recent work \cite{nakajima2019boosting}, quantum spin systems were used to construct a quantum reservoir and used for predicting non-linear time series.
+Reservoirs built using superconducting qubits are demonstrated in \cite{chen1,chen2}.

-Our methods are comparable to \cite{chen1} and (\cite{chen2}) with several significant differences: \begin{itemize} \item We are focused on hybrid quantum-classical reservoirs (which we refer to as NISQ reservoirs) which incorporate quantum circuits and classical feedback elements. \item We implement systematic design considerations of these NISQ reservoirs as a computing engine which should be useful for practitioners. \item We address the question of evaluating the memory capacity of various reservoir topologies and how to select the optimal one. \item We handle the case of a `real-life signal' that cannot be expressed by an analytical deterministic equation.
-VIX (see Section~\ref{sec:vix}) is intrinsically related to market fluctuations and trader psychology. \end{itemize}